Clayton Kershaw: Early life

-Professional career
+Professional baseball career

-Draft and minor leagues
+Draft and minor leagues (2006–2008)

 Entering the 2006 MLB draft, Kershaw was considered the consensus top high school pitcher available.
 The Los Angeles Dodgers selected Kershaw with the seventh overall pick in the draft.
 He had committed to Texas A&M University but turned down the scholarship offer to sign with the Dodgers, with a bonus estimated at $2.3 million.
 At the time, it was the largest bonus conferred on any Dodgers draft pick and remained so until it was topped by the $5.25 million that Zach Lee, another Texas high school pitcher, earned from the 2010 draft.

 Kershaw began his professional career with the Gulf Coast League (GCL) Dodgers.
 He pitched 37 innings in 2006, striking out 54 batters while walking only five and compiling a record of 2–0 with a 1.95 ERA.
 His fastball topped out at 96 mph.
 Baseball America rated him as the top prospect in the GCL and the Dodgers' second best prospect behind third baseman Andy LaRoche.

 Kershaw was promoted to the Great Lakes Loons in 2007, with whom he recorded a record of 7–5 with a 2.77 ERA.
 He was selected to play on the East Team in the Midwest League All-Star Game and on the USA team in the All-Star Futures Game.
 On August 6, he was promoted to the Double-A Jacksonville Suns in the Southern League, where he produced a 1–2 record and 3.65 ERA in five starts and was selected as the top prospect in the Dodgers organization heading into the 2008 season.

 During spring training in a game against the Boston Red Sox, Kershaw gained much attention for throwing a curveball to Sean Casey that started behind Casey but at the end looped into the strike zone and struck him out looking.
 Kershaw was 0–3 and had a 2.28 ERA with 47 strikeouts through 43 1/3 innings pitched in his first stint of the year with the Suns.
 He was then called up to the majors on May 24, 2008, but optioned back to Jacksonville on July 2.

 Kershaw pitched 18 innings during his second trip to Jacksonville (two starts and one seven-inning relief appearance), winning two games.
 During this stretch, he allowed only two earned runs, lowering his ERA to 1.91.
 He was recalled on July 22.